SNodeC/snode.c/README.md

     -   Tested on HP ZBook 15 G8
 -   Arm architecture (32 and 64 bit)
     -   Tested on Raspberry Pi 3 and 4
--   OpenWrt 23.05.0-rc1
+-   OpenWrt 23.05.0-rc1 and later
-    23.05.0 is the first OpenWrt version bundling a GCC compiler version (12.3) sufficient to compile SNode.C.
-    -   Tested architectures
+    -   Tested architectures (all others are supposed to be supported also)
-        -   mips_24kc (tested with target ath79)
-        -   arm_cortex-a7_neon-vfpv4 (tested with target ipq806x)
+        -   arm_cortex-a7_neon-vfpv4 (tested on soc ipq806x)

-Finally SNode.C compiles under current debian stable (bookworm).
-Thus, if your distribution contains all necessary requirements and dependencies in versions equal or later than debian stable SNode.C should compile successful.
+        -   mips_24kc (tested on soc ath79)

 ## Minimum required Compiler Versions